marikomakhm/ada-project/README.md

 The data are spread over 5 files:

 #### panama_papers.nodes.entity.csv
 Contains the list of all the offshore entites that were discovered.
-It contains dozens of fields but the followings are really usefull to us:
+It contains dozens of fields but the following are really useful to us:
 - node ID: unique identification of the entity
 - juridiction: information about which juridiction is applied to the offshore company.
 - severals dates: incorporation dates, inactivation dates, etc.